The Sermon on the Mount

 Sometime later four men, who want to have their paralyzed friend healed, attempt and fail to reach Jesus due to the huge crowd surrounding him.
 They then decide to climb to the roof of the house he is at and, opening a huge hole, lower the man on his stretcher in front of Christ!
 The faith of the men is rewarded by their friend being healed and forgiven.

 Certain religious leaders, who witness the miracle, believe in their hearts that the Lord is committing blasphemy by proclaiming the man's sins are forgiven.
-Jesus, who can know the thoughts of anyone at any time, perceives their beliefs and asserts that he indeed has the authority to forgive sins.
+What they believe is technically true as only God can ultimately forgive sin as sin is against his holy and righteous law.
+Their error is that they refuse to believe Jesus is the Son of God.
+The Lord, who knows their thoughts, asserts that he indeed has the authority to forgive sins.

 But Jesus, perceiving their thoughts, said, "Why are you thinking evil in your hearts? . . .
 I speak these words so that you may understand that the Son of man has authority on earth to forgive sins."
 Then He said to the paralytic, "Arise, take up your bed, and go to your house."
 (Matthew 9:4, 6, see also Mark 2:3 - 12, Luke 5:17 - 26).

-Later, after an unknown period of time, Jesus is asked why his disciples do not fast but those of John the Baptist and the Pharisees do.
-Part of his answer includes giving the parable of the wineskins (Mark 2:18 - 22, Luke 5:33 - 39, Matthew 9:14 - 17).
+Later, after an unknown period, Jesus is asked why his disciples do not fast but those of John the Baptist and the Pharisees do.
+Part of his answer includes giving the parables of new cloth on old and new wine in old bottles.

 Related Study Materials